 Some sources say not to substitute loin and tenderloin; they are different cuts of meat.
 The tenderloin is the slimmer, more narrow cut from the backbone of the animal, while the loin is a thicker roast-like chunk also from the back.
-This recipe calls for a loin, so you may want to make it with the loin first to see how you like it.
-After that, you may choose to switch to tenderloin as it is typically more tender.
+Pork tenderloin will become dry when overcooked, so it is not an ideal cut for the slow cooker.

 Here are a few things to keep in mind when you use the slow-cooker or crockpot:

 - Don't open the lid too often.
 For every time you open it, you'll need to add 15 to 20 minutes on to the cooking time.

 - Preheat your pot.
 Instead of tossing the ingredients in, mixing them up and then turning the pot on, try keeping it on for about 20 minutes prior to adding ingredients.

 - Keep veggies in mind.
 The high setting is only for heating it up.
 Delicate vegetables can't hold up to that for a long time, while potatoes can.
 Experts say to stick to the low setting for most dishes, but you can experiment -- or just toss veggies in a few hours into cooking.